kaorahi/lizgoban/README.md

 * Show coordinates by "c" key.
 * Show start-up log when engine is down.
 * Fix blur in HiDPI display.
-* Experimentally support images of board and stones.

 Incompatibilities: